s4f-leipzig/Droughtstripes/README.md

 # DROUGHTSTRIPES (Duerrestreifen)

 Droughtstripes show the precipitation anomaly for each year (or a specific month of a year) in comparison to the reference period (here: 1971 - 2000).
-The idea is based on the warming stripes created by Ed Hawkins (https://showyourstripes.info/faq) and shall show the effects of the climate crisis on precipitation.
+The idea is based on the warming stripes invented by Ed Hawkins (https://showyourstripes.info/faq) and shall show the effects of the climate crisis on precipitation.

 This code creates droughtstipes from data of the Deutsche Wetterdienst (DWD) for a selectable month of the year.
 You can chose to create a plot for as many federal states as you want or for the whole country.